Echinopsis lageniformis f. monstruosa 'Clone A'

 Echinopsis can be easily rooted from offsets, which tend to cluster around the mother plant's base.
 Cut offsets close to the stem at the narrowest possible place.
 When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cacti at the narrowest place possible.
 After a few days to a few weeks, depending on the size of the cut surface, the cut surface should have dried out and formed a callous or slightly rough opening.
 Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.

-Echinopsis lageniformis f. monstruosa (Clone A) is a monstrose form of Echinopsis lageniformis.
+Echinopsis lageniformis f. monstruosa (Clone A) is one of 2 monstrose forms of Echinopsis lageniformis.

 - Back to genus Echinopsis